StartupShell/web-2014/README.md

     git clone this_repo
     cd this_repo
     npm install
-    gulp watch
+    gulp

-then, in a new terminal window

-    node app.js
+    go to localhost:3000 in your browser